chaonan99/chaonan99_note/lecture/CV/01_introduction.rst

 	* 2D appearance can change radically with viewpoint (ill-posed problem)
 	* Data is corrupted by noise and distortions
 	* Contextual informatino is important
+* Contrain the context will help with solution